 In terms of tooling, Gartner has defined APM as having to meet five core pieces of functionality;

 - runtime application architecture discovery modelling and display

 - component deep-dive monitoring in an application context

 More simply put, APM tools look to provide a holistic view of an application’s performance and surface the insights that can drive improvements to that performance.
 Those insights cover both current delivery of the application – for example, identifying that slow response times for users in Canada are due to issues with a CDN provider – and enhancements to the application software itself – say, identifying the poor SQL query which is causing slow checkout times for your users.

 The diagram below, inspired by Matricis, offers an alternative take on the typical monitoring features that are synonymous with APM:

 Where is it used?

-APM is used on actively-developed, “in-house” apps (as opposed applications purchased from a third party), typically ones that are directly revenue-generating or are in some other way central to a business’s core function.
+APM is used on actively-developed, “in-house” apps (as opposed to applications that were purchased via a third party) and is typically reserved for applications that are directly revenue-generating or are in some other way central to a business’s core function.
 In addition, these apps are very often ‘cloud-native’.

-Given the enormous growth of web / app-centric business (Amazon, Netflix, Uber etc…), together with the digitization of almost all existing consuming-facing businesses (online banking, online shopping, online government services etc…) and therefore the vast revenue dependant on always available, highly-performant applications, APM is seriously big business.
-This is reflected in extremely rich feature sets and rapid enhancements in their capabilities but also in price tags to match.
+Given the enormous growth of web / app-centric business (Amazon, Netflix, Uber etc…), together with the digitization of almost all existing consuming-facing businesses (online banking, online shopping, online government services etc…), these vastly valuable/revenue generating apps need to be constantly available and without performance issues.
+And for those sorts of apps, APM is seriously big business.

 One side effect of the growth of APM has been to make the world of application monitoring extremely uneven; leading vendors essentially target all their new tooling and features at a tiny percentage of applications, leaving the vast majority of apps, which aren’t appropriate for APM, left with often dire legacy monitoring tools.